What’s the Real Difference Between CRM and PSM? (And why CRM needs PSM)

 Support/Account Management = relationship nurturing

-To truly thrive or even survive, businesses must reliably capture end-to-end project and service-delivery lifecycle information that goes outside the scope of what the sales, marketing, and support processes capture.
+To thrive, businesses must reliably capture end-to-end project and service delivery lifecycle information that goes beyond what sales, marketing and support processes alone can capture.

-That’s where the PSM steps in to fill the gaps.
+That’s where PSM steps in to fill the gaps.

-PSM to the Rescue: How Project and Service Management Solutions Give Your CRM Superpowers
+PSM to the Rescue: How Project and Service Management Solutions Empower Your CRM

-Suddenly time tracking and cost-performance metrics focused on the post-sale, pre-invoice project and service deliverables come within reach of the CRM and all its users.
+Time tracking and cost-performance metrics focused on post-sale, pre-invoice project and service deliverables come within reach of the CRM and all its users.
+By unifying CRM, ERP and PSM data, companies can leverage advanced analytics to forecast project timelines, allocate resources efficiently and reduce bottlenecks.
+The result is a more transparent process that delights clients and strengthens customer relationships.

 • Project and task time tracking at various levels